Gillie: Changing role

 The BBC provided this history of the role in the late 16th century.
 "Highland chiefs needed attendants and manservants to do the toil, slog and heavy lifting .... they were responsible for knowing the weather conditions for stalking, where the best fishing spots were".
 One of their duties was to carry chiefs across rivers so they would not get wet.

 Ghillies remained important in the 19th century although private landlords (not clans) had become owners of much of the land.
 They "would travel north to estates ... and soon, the Highlands became a holiday hotspot for horse riding, shooting deer and grouse and casting for salmon.
 Always, ghillies were constant and knowledgeable presences".

-One well-known example was John Brown (servant) who worked for Albert, Prince Consort at Balmoral in the 19th century.
+One well-known example was John Brown, who worked for Albert, Prince Consort at Balmoral in the 19th century.
 One source defines his role as "shooting guide and gun-loader".
 By 1851, Brown was given a "permanent role" as the leader of the Queen's pony, "on Prince Albert's instigation".
 After Prince Albert's death, he joined Queen Victoria's group of personal attendants and became a confidant of the monarch for some 20 years.

 In the Highlands, ghillies were, and are, respected.
 "While ghillie visibility may have been lost in some cases, they still play a key role in many parts of rural life ... [they are also] outdoor educators", according to Donald Fraser, head of wildlife management with NatureScot.
 One of their tasks is the management of deer population.
 Some still wear the traditional ghillie outfit.
 One current example includes "a three-piece estate tweed outfit from neck to grubby boots ... thick wool waistcoat, jacket and breeches ... forest-green tie and coarse-wool checked shirt, with pinned leaping salmon and stag head brooches, a spruce-green fishing hat and mud-flecked gaiters".

 The BBC interviewed another ghillie who works on an estate not far from Balmoral, "a life-long fishing ghillie and deer stalker" who much like a "land manager and sustainability officer" and who has gained tasks such as "countryside maintenance, legal species control, sustainable harvest of wild meat, eco-tourism ..."

-Businesses that operate salmon fishing tours on the rivers and streams surrounded by private land employ "beat" ghillies who provide advice on maximising the odds of catching salmon.
+Businesses that operate salmon fishing tours on rivers and streams surrounded by private land employ "beat" ghillies who provide advice on maximising the odds of catching salmon.
 The Gordon Castle Estate, for example, states that all of their River Spey "fishing beats have an experienced ghillie who is able to give advice, support and instruction where needed".
 One source states that "these salmon river career jobs tend not to be the highest paid in society" and recommends giving the ghillies gratuities.
 Another source explains that a beat ghillie is not the same as a private fishing guide; the ghillie assists an entire group, and not only a single fisher.